 Nvidia stock growth vs Tesla stock growth

-Value coverage is a direct comparison of the intrinsic value of the market price of NVDA and TSLA as measured by the growth rates.
-The area of steeper value coverage of NVDA is in the higher-growth region, and the area of near-full value coverage is in the region nearer to the right side of the NVDA growth band illustrated; TSLA is improving, though still by far under the full coverage of the entire range it is in.
+Value coverage is a direct comparison of the intrinsic value of NVDA and TSLA, as measured by their growth rates.
+The area of steeper value coverage for NVDA is in the higher-growth region, and the area of near-full value coverage is in the region closer to the right side of the NVDA growth band illustrated.
+TSLA is improving, though it is still well below the full coverage of the entire range it is in.
 That the long-term growth curve of GDP (2-3%) has become dark is a reality test: to price based on long-run competitive advantage, the investors will have to underwrite long-run competitive advantage and reinvestment success.

 Figure 3.
 Value Coverage vs Growth Rate: NVDA vs TSLA (includes 100% line and GDP-growth shading).